 If you took our advice on the best time to purchase a new artificial Christmas tree, you might be wondering what to do with your old one.
-We have a number of convenient ways to help you recycle your old artificial Christmas trees and put them to good use.
+Here are four ways to recycle your artificial Christmas tree and put it to good use.

-Around Christmas time, most communities offer curbside pick-up of both real and artificial Christmas trees.
+Around Christmas time, most communities offer curbside pick-up of both real and artificial trees.
 These programs vary from city to city.
-Check with the waste management authority in your area to find out what options are available to you.
-You may have to hold on to your old tree a bit longer, but it will be worth the wait.
+Check with your local waste management authority to find out available schedules and size limitations, if any.

-Take your tree to a drop-off Christmas tree recycling center in your area.
-Almost every city or town has a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or old artificial Christmas trees.
-Your community may either have a public or private trash collection service, so be sure to check their specific instructions.
-Become an eco-friendly citizen and recycle your old tree to prevent it from ending up in a landfill!
+Be an eco-friendly citizen, and recycle your old tree.
+This prevents it from ending up in a landfill.
+Most cities have a recycling center where you can drop off your plastic, glass, scrap metal, paper, or old artificial Christmas trees.
+Your community may have a trash collection service, so make sure to check their instructions.

 Follow these tips before disposing of your artificial Christmas tree.
 These help make it as recyclable as possible:

 - Take off all garlands, tinsel, and ornaments.

 - Remove all lights strings.

 - Disassemble your artificial tree to make transporting and recycling easier.

 Another way of recycling your tree is to repurpose it.
 Try cutting the branches to create wreaths or garlands for any season.
 Using wire cutters, trim them to your desired length.
 Next, dress them up with ribbons, lights, and ornaments.
 Your old Christmas tree branches will add a lovely touch to your front door, mantel, or banisters.